wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-02  Strixhaven Year 1, Term 2.md

 - When a character ventures toward the north end of this clearing, two giant elk burst out of the foliage.
 The giant elk are angry and confused, and they attack.
 If an elk is reduced to 20 hit points or fewer, it regains its senses and tries to flee.

+`encounter: 2: Giant Elk`

 ###### W12.
 Northern Clearing
  - [ ]
 >The wide wooden walkway here runs alongside a small clearing in the bog.
 A thick bed of mushrooms grows along the clearing’s western edge.

 - A character who moves toward the clearing’s western side sees a giant boar munching on the mushrooms.
 Like the elk in area W11, the boar is angry and confused and initially attacks.
 If it’s reduced to 10 hit points or fewer, it tries to flee into the bog.

+`encounter: 1: Giant Boar`

 ###### W13.
 Northern Outskirts
  - [ ]
 >The boggy ground here feels firmer than at many of the other clearings, and flowering plants fill the area.
 It’s a lovely, unexpected landscape within the marsh, as the delicate floral scents mix with those of peat and earth to perfume the air.

 - This area is devoid of any creatures.
 - **Treasure**.
 If the characters search this area, a successful DC 15 Wisdom (Perception) check reveals an emerald-colored glint in the stamen of a large pink flower.
-This is an elemental gem (emerald), discarded or perhaps lost.
+This is an [[elemental gem]] (emerald), discarded or perhaps lost.
 If the characters speak to Witherbloom faculty members about it, the characters learn that no one has reported the lost item, so they’re permitted to keep it.

 ###### W14.
 Observation Hut E
  - [ ]